Brazil Ends DST on Sunday, February 21, 2016

-Clocks in southern Brazilian states will be turned back by 1 hour at midnight between Saturday, February 21 and Sunday, February 22, 2015 as the Daylight Saving Time (DST) period ends in the South American country.
+Clocks in southern Brazilian states will be turned back by 1 hour at midnight between Saturday, February 20 and Sunday, February 21, 2016, as Daylight Saving Time (DST) ends.

 States Affected by the Switch